 In response to the overall failure of eBay’s product-based shopping experience, the company has begun reducing what it sees as clutter in its search results by sometimes only showing listings from a single product category — what a recent patent refers to as eBay’s “back-end” category.

-This decision has had a dramatic impact for the worse on search visibility across the eBay platform.
+Although I understand the reasoning behind this decision, it has had a dramatic impact for the worse on search visibility across the eBay platform.

 In spite of the fact that there is a huge Star Wars Collectibles category on eBay, and that Darth Vader products continue to be one of its most popular, every seller who currently categorizes their Darth Vader figures as collectibles (instead of toys) is experiencing massive displacement — meaning their listings are consistently not visible.